ssannejohansson/MP2-guess-the-word/README.md

 | 404 | **Return to homepage** | When clicked, home page will open | Clicked button | Pass |
 | All | **Hovers** | When hover, all buttons  will have a hover effect to show that they are focused | Hovered the buttons | Pass |

+ *Note: Additional testing was done using a Android phone since I only have iOS devices.
+Everything worked as expected and passed the testing*

 ### Bugs

 #### Solved bugs